Big Brother (Australian TV series): Second Network 10 iteration (2025–present)

 On 16 September 2024, it was confirmed that Big Brother would be returning to Network 10 for its sixteenth season in 2025, with comedian, Nova Melbourne announcer, and The Cheap Seats showbiz correspondent Mel Tracina announced as the new host.
 The promo advertising the return noted the series' return to its original format with 24-hour live streaming, live nominations and evictions and prominently featured footage from the original Network 10 iteration of the series.
+Although promoted as a return to the original format, the revival only partially restored the traditional live elements; the live format returned, but the show remained highly edited with producer-guided narratives instead of the looser, continuous style of the early years.

-On 27 July 2025, it was confirmed that the new house will be located at the original location at Dreamworld, with the announcement also coinciding with the opening of the casting call for the new series.
+On 27 July 2025, it was confirmed that the series would return to Dreamworld with the new house constructed inside the Exhibition Centre; the original house had burned down in 2019 and the land later sold for development.
 In November 2025, Mike Goldman, who previously narrated the original Ten and Nine seasons, was announced to be returning to the show for the upcoming season.

-The series premiered on 9 November 2025.
+The series premiered on 9 November 2025 and concluded on 8 December 2025.

+A seventeenth season of Big Brother has been confirmed by Network 10 to air late in 2026, with Tracina returning as host.
+Production however is set to relocate to a location in Brisbane.